3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: Saint-Michel Notre-Dame→ Champ de Mars Eiffel Tower via RER C line towards Versailles Château Rive Gauche (10 min, 4 stops, €4)

-For your last night in this Paris three day itinerary, it wouldn’t be right if you left before seeing the city’s most iconic landmark sparkle, so head to the Eiffel Tower Gardens after dinner.
-It’s important to make this distinction, because you’ll have to wait in line and go through a security checkpoint to enter the designated Eiffel Tower area.
-There you can climb or take an elevator to the second floor or summit, depending on how high you want to venture.
-Either way, you’re just here to admire this architectural marvel from the ground, so you can avoid the hassle by entering the open-access public park through any green space in front of the tower.
+It’s important to make this distinction, because visitors must wait in line and go through a security checkpoint to enter the designated Eiffel Tower area.
+Once inside, climb or take an elevator to the second floor or summit, depending on how high you want to venture.

-The monument was originally constructed by Gustave Eiffel for the 1889 World's Fair held in Paris to celebrate the 100th anniversary of the French Revolution.
-This groundbreaking feat of engineering utilized advanced techniques to construct the lightweight yet durable lattice structure, showcasing France's industrial prowess on a global stage.
-Standing at 1,063 feet tall, it was the tallest man-made structure in the world until the completion of the Chrysler Building in New York in 1930.
+• The monument was originally constructed for the 1889 World's Fair held in Paris to celebrate the 100th anniversary of the French Revolution.
+This groundbreaking engineering utilized advanced techniques to construct the lightweight yet durable lattice structure, showcasing France's industrial prowess on a global stage.

-The most spectacular feature of its composition—and what you’re here for today— is the sparkling light show which automatically begins ten minutes after the sky begins to darken, usually around sunset.
-During my visit in July 2024, sunset technically occurred at 9:52 PM but the light show didn’t start until 10:00 PM on the dot.
-Be sure to look up the sunset times for the dates of your trip in advance and plan your itinerary accordingly!
-This golden, twinkling spectacle lasts for 5 minutes and repeats every hour from sundown until 1:00 AM during the off-season and 2:00 AM in the summer.
-If you’re a night owl, many consider the final display at 1:00 AM to be the best—meaning the best time to travel to Paris and see this phenomenon is in the summer as well!
+This golden, twinkling spectacle lasts 5 minutes and repeats every hour from sundown until 1:00 AM during the off-season and 2:00 AM in the summer.
+Many consider the final display at 1:00 AM to be the best—meaning the best time to travel to Paris and see this phenomenon is in the summer as well!

 How Much Do Three Days in Paris Cost?